 - 1. The graduate has an all-embracing view on embedded systems, their design and their application in systems of various sizes (e.g. from small robots to cyber physical and networked systems) including their evolution over time, demonstrated by an integration approach in system design. - 2.
 The graduate is capable of analysing the functional behaviour of complex embedded systems in a structural way using appropriate abstractions. - 3.
 The graduate is able to describe and study the non-functional aspects of embedded systems, e.g. resource boundedness and dependability. - 4.
 The graduate has a thorough knowledge of state-of-the-art methods and techniques for embedded systems design such as requirements engineering, hardware-software integration, performance modelling and analysis, validation and testing. - 5.
-The graduate is able to design embedded systems that satisfy the functional and non-functional requirements, taking into account the performance of the system during its lifetime.
+The graduate is able to design embedded systems that satisfy the functional and nonfunctional requirements, taking into account the performance of the system during its lifetime.
 The graduate is also aware of costs and environmental issues making optimal use of the available resources. - 6.
 The graduate has the ability and attitude to include other disciplines or involve practitioners of these disciplines in their work, where necessary.
 As an engineer the graduate is therefore able to work in a multidisciplinary setting. - 7.
 The graduate is able to conduct research and design independently and has a scientific approach to complex problems and ideas. - 8.
 The graduate possesses intellectual skills that enable critical reflection, reasoning and forming opinions. - 9.
 The graduate has the ability to communicate the results of their learning, thinking and decision-making processes at an international level. - 10.
 The graduate is aware of the temporal and social context of science and technology (comprehension and analysis) and can integrate this context in the scientific work.

 The master program on Embedded Systems is a two-year program of 120 ECTS in total.
 The curriculum consists of courses offered by the Computer Science division of the department Mathematics and Computer Science and the department of Electrical Engineering.
-A schematic overview of the program is shown in Figure 7.1 (NB: the overview shows the building blocks of the program, but does not take into account the scheduling of the components in those blocks).